Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Applications: Counting Defiers in Health Care

 The average effect of the payment relative to usual care is a statistically significant 14 percentage point increase in the smoking quit rate on a base of 8\% in control.
-Our proposed decision rule yields evidence beyond the average effect: our maximum likelihood estimate includes $52/612=8\%$ always takers (effect=0), $86/612=14\%$ compliers (effect=1), and $474/612=77\%$ never takers (effect=0).
-The weighted average effect across the three types ($8 \times 0+14 \times 1+77 \times 0$) is equal to the estimated average effect of 14 percentage points, which is also equal to the share of compliers.
-We would obtain the same results if we assumed monotonicity in the sample, so our rule provides evidence in favor of monotonicity without assuming it.
+Our maximum likelihood estimates reveal evidence beyond the average effect: $52/612=8\%$ always takers (effect=0), $86/612=14\%$ compliers (effect=1), $0/612=0\%$ defiers (effect=-1), and $474/612=77\%$ never takers (effect=0).
+The weighted average effect across the four types ($8 \times 0+14 \times 1+0 \times (-1)+77 \times 0$) is equal to the estimated average effect of 14 percentage points, which is also equal to the share of compliers.
+We would obtain the same results if we assumed monotonicity in the sample and deduced the remaining counts by assuming balance between intervention and control.
+Therefore, our estimates provide evidence in favor of a joint distribution of potential outcomes that satisfies monotonicity without assuming it.

+Returning to the concerns of the doctor in the introduction, the maximum likelihood estimates are reassuring.
+No patients would be harmed by payment---the doctor's greatest concern.
+The 8\% who are always takers represent a modest waste, although the doctor is not too disappointed about giving payments to pregnant women who quit smoking.
+The 77\% of patients who are never takers cannot be reached by the intervention, which is disappointing but not costly given that payment is contingent on quitting.
+The 14\% who are compliers are exactly the patients the doctor hoped to help.

+Our design-based perspective affects the interpretation of our results.
+The doctor in the introduction cares about the patients in the sample, and our design-based likelihood is informative because it conveys information about the sample at hand.
+However, if the doctor were interested in the effects of a payment policy in the population from which the sample was drawn, the sampling-based likelihood we derive in \ref{sec:A_sampling} would reveal no information about defiers in the population beyond the Fr\'{e}chet bounds---at least, not without a departure from standard sampling assumptions, which we explore in \ref{sec:A_finite}.

-We emphasize that even though our proposed decision rule provides evidence that there are no defiers in the sample, there is considerable uncertainty in our maximum likelihood estimate.
-As discussed in \ref{sec:A_credible}, we report a 95\% smallest credible set on the number of defiers in the sample, which we construct by reporting the collection of numbers of defiers occurring within the 95\% smallest credible set on the joint distribution of potential outcomes in the sample.
-We caution that because the numbers of always takers, compliers, defiers, and never takers must sum to the sample size, the credible sets for each of the four types are dependent.
-The smallest credible set on defiers includes up to 71 defiers, which represents 71/612=12\% of the sample size.
+We emphasize that even though our maximum likelihood estimate of the joint distribution of potential outcomes in the sample includes no defiers, considerable uncertainty remains.
+As discussed in \ref{sec:A_credible}, we compute a 95\% smallest credible set on the joint distribution of potential outcomes, and we report the ranges for the numbers of always takers, compliers, defiers, and never takers in that set in Table \ref{tab:results}.
+The 95\% smallest credible set includes distributions with 0 to 71 defiers, representing 0\% to 71/612=12\% of the sample.
+The estimate that minimizes mean squared error, which we derive in Proposition \ref{prop:MSE} of \ref{sec:A_bayes}, lies in the interior of this range, at 4.4\% (Table \ref{tab:mse}).
+The magnitudes of these values highlight that evidence on defiers is weak when the estimated average effect is positive.